imnotteixeira/coliseo-web/README.md

 It will start the web application on `http://localhost:8081`

+In order to use Docker/Docker Compose for the local development workflow (with local overrides of dependencies, such as the `coliseo` engine!), follow the instructions in [coliseo-development-workspace-setup](https://github.com/imnotteixeira/coliseo-development-workspace-setup)

 ## Production

 This mode implies two service running separately: the `web-server` (backend); and the `assets-server` (frontend)